SmartlyDressedGames/Unturned-Docs/items/melee-asset.rst

 Melee Assets
 ============

-Melee weapons can be used as a source of damage.
+Melees (or "melee weapons") are created from the ItemMeleeAsset class.
+They can be used as a source of damage.
 Melee weapons always show quality.

 This inherits the :ref:`WeaponAsset <doc_item_asset_weapon>` class.